alexanderwendt/sklearn_ml_toolbox/README.md

 <img src="doc/saved_images/Val_Pred_omxs30_ltred_3class.png" width="700">

-With th system trained, like this, is it possible to make money with this system?
+With the system trained like this, is it possible to make money with this system?
+A filter that removes single outlier signals could help to get smoother trends.
+It is expected that in a negative trend up to 26% values are predicted positive, where they should be negative.
+In the other way, 11% of the values are predicted negative, where the long trend is positive.

 ### Prediction 7X
 In the prediction, the model from the training phase is loaded and used for prediction of the unknown data.